Testing Your Backups Is Critical

 What to do if your test fails

-Unfortunately, I can’t give you specifics on what to do if your test fails because naturally, it depends on what your backup strategy is, what tools you’re using to perform the backup, and exactly what the failure is.
+Unfortunately, I can’t give you specifics on what to do if your test fails because it depends on what your backup strategy is, what tools you’re using to perform the backup, and exactly what the failure is.

 That is not a situation you want to be in for any length of time.

-I don’t want to scare you with all this talk of failing backups.
-In fact, what I told the person asking was this:
+I don’t want to scare you with all this talk of failing backups because in general, they work.

 You’ve seen no broadcast warning from me because, to be honest, yours is an extremely rare case of failure.
 I regularly hear from people who are backing up who then successfully restore for a variety of reasons.
 I know it doesn’t help you, but stories like the one you’ve experienced are truly rare.
 More common are people who don’t try to back up at all.
-In most cases when people at least TRY to back up to the degree that you have, they are at least partially successful.
+In most cases, when people at least TRY to back up to the degree that you have, they are at least partially successful.

 Backups generally work.

-And, even if a restore fails, the fact you have a backup — ideally an image — gives you options on how to proceed without massive data loss.
+And even if a restore fails, the fact you have a backup — ideally an image — gives you options on how to proceed without massive data loss.

 But as you can see, that’s not a guarantee.